Epro waterproofing system under construction.

 Smaller area projects like a balcony or large planters may only need limited waterproofing.
 While all concrete is porous, these areas are less likely to be exposed to significant standing water, hydrostatic pressure or traffic, so a lighter waterproofing product may be sufficient.

-A thinner, lighter waterproofing membrane can be installed faster and provides the necessary protection when installed in areas that drain quickly and where standing water isn’t an issue.
+A thinner, lighter waterproofing membrane can be installed quickly and provides necessary protection when installed in areas that drain quickly and where standing water isn’t an issue.

 If You Need Durable Protection Over a Large Space